-The economic impacts of UK trade-enhancing industrial policies and their spillover effects on the energy system
+Economic impacts of UK trade-enhancing policies and spillover effects on the energy system

 02 Aug 2018

 - The “spillover” effects of non-energy (primarily economic) policies on the energy system are of considerable interest from a policy perspective.
 In this working paper we analyse the impacts of export promotion policies - a key element of the UK’s Industrial Strategy - on the energy system and energy policy goals.